cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-updates-and-dlc.md

 1. Open the Cemu application
 1. On the top bar, navigate to `File` -> `Install game update or DLC`
-1. Go to the location of the update/DLC dump you just made
+1. Navigate to and open the folder of your update/DLC dump
-1. Open the dump folder and open the `meta` folder
+1. Open the `meta` folder
-1. Double click the `meta.xml` file
+1. Select the `meta.xml` file

 Cemu will now automatically install your update/DLC to your mlc01 storage folder.
-This may take a long time.
+This may take some time.

 When finished, your game should now run with the update/DLC automatically.
 We can then start on transferring save data from your console over to Cemu.